openedx/edx-documentation/en_us/shared/exercises_tools/custom_javascript.rst

  :alt: Image of a JavaScript Input problem

 .. caution::

-  You cannot use a custom JavaScript problem in a component that contains more than one problem.
+  * You cannot use a custom JavaScript problem in a component that contains more than one problem.
 Each custom JavaScript problem must be in its own component.
 See :ref:`Multiple Problems in One Component` for more information.

+  * The **Show Answer** button does not work for JS Input problems.
+By default, the **Show Answer** option is set to **Never**.
+If you change this option in the problem component, a **Show Answer** button appears in the LMS, but the button does not work.

 ************************************************************
 Create a Custom JavaScript Display and Grading Problem